Sappharad/MultiPatch/README.md

 MultiPatch is an all-in-one file patching utility for macOS.

 ## Supported formats
 Supported patch formats are automatically detected based on the file extension of the patch.
-At this time, please ensure the patches you wish to use have the proper extension.
+Please ensure the patches you wish to use have the proper extension.
 IPS: .ips
 UPS: .ups
 PPF: .ppf